Urban Work

 Just cities for all children

-World Vision is responding to the increasing exposure to vulnerability among children across the humanitarian development peacebuilding nexus with urban programs in 47 countries.
-Our urban programming is multi-tiered: while we are present at the most grassroot level, in urban neighbourhoods, slums and informal settlements responding to the direct needs of urban residents, we also engage with local and citywide stakeholders, including municipalities, the private sector, academia and other civil society organizations for maximizing impact.
-In order to sustain outcomes of our work, we engage urban residents in transforming policies at city and national level, and influencing city planning, budgeting and programs to respond to the needs and rights of the most marginalized urban populations.
+World Vision is responding to the increasing exposure to vulnerability among children across the humanitarian-development peacebuilding nexus with urban programmes in 47 countries.
+Our urban programming is multi-tiered: while we are present at the most grassroots level, in urban neighbourhoods, slums and informal settlements responding to the direct needs of urban residents, we also engage with local and citywide stakeholders, including municipalities, the private sector, academia and other civil society organisations for maximising impact.
+In order to sustain the outcomes of our work, we engage urban residents in transforming policies at the city and national level, and influencing city planning, budgeting and programmes to respond to the needs and rights of the most marginalised urban populations.

 Our Approaches